-Recently my team and I identified some diverse lady bosses across the country who are trying to leave their marks on this world.
-We chatted to them about their purposes and their plans.
+One of my pleasures is identifying diverse lady bosses across the country who are trying to leave their marks on this world.
+I've enjoyed chatting with them about their purposes and their plans.

-Our first guest is millennial Sana Akibu.
+Meet Sana Akibu!
 Sana has held positions in many areas of the beauty industry and has worked with clients such as Seventeen Magazine, Macys, Refinery29, Century 21, and many others.
-She is currently creating a natural hair and skincare line (coming soon), is a contributing beauty writer for Buzzfeed.com, and stars in We-TV's new hit TV show "Hustle & Soul".
+She's the creator of a natural hair and skincare line, a contributing beauty writer for Buzzfeed.com, and featured in We-TV's "Hustle & Soul".

 What is purpose?
-Well according to the online dictionary, some of the meanings are, "a person's sense of resolve or determination' and to "have as one's intention or objective".
+A couple of definitions I found online are, "a person's sense of resolve or determination" and to "have as one's intention or objective."